AdobeDocs/analytics.en/help/technotes/cookies/cookies.md

 ## How have browsers limited the usage of cookies?

 >[!NOTE]
->[Cross-Device Analytics](https://experienceleague.adobe.com/docs/analytics/components/cda/overview.html?lang=en#cda) and [Customer Journey Analytics](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/cja-overview.html?lang=en#comparing-cja-to-traditional-adobe-analytics) can stitch across cookies using a person ID, such as a hashed login id, if one is available.
+>[Cross-Device Analytics](https://experienceleague.adobe.com/docs/analytics/components/cda/overview.html?lang=en#cda) and [Customer Journey Analytics](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/cja-overview.html?lang=en#comparing-cja-to-traditional-adobe-analytics) can stitch across cookies using a person ID, such as a hashed login ID, if one is available.

 ### Third-party cookie limitations